 Before adding french drains double-check that the soil is too moist.
 Check for rushes and other grasses that prefer to grow in wet soils.
 If those are present then it makes sense to add drainage otherwise you could dry out your lawn.

-6. Just wait.
-Mushrooms are there because there’s extra debris in your lawn.
-They will naturally break it down providing food for your grass.
+Mushrooms are there because there’s extra debris on your lawn.
+They will naturally break down organic material and grass clippings providing food for your grass.
 Over the long run, this will make your lawn better though it may take a few years for the mushrooms to fully break it down.

-Before choosing to wait also check that you don’t have any wet spots in the lawn that need drainage.
+Before choosing to wait also check that you don’t have any wet spots on the lawn that need drainage.
 You’ll notice these as areas where rushes and other non-ideal grasses like to live.

 Why Are Mushrooms Growing On Your Lawn?